proof-ladders/protocol-ladder/README.md

 WIP
 # Acknowledgments

 This work was initiated by the HACS workshop.
 The main contributors for the design of the problems set are: Manuel Barbosa (primitives), Cas Cremers (protocols), François Dupressoir (primitives and protocols), Charlie Jacomme (protocols), Aurora Naska (protocols), Trevor Perrin (main coordinator), Mike Rosulek (primitives).
+Doreen Riepel and Paul Rösler contributed computational models and detailed proofs for two of the proposed protocols.
 We additionally thank the following for their valuable feedback: Karthikeyan Bhargavan, Jonathan Katz, Devon Tuma, Bas Spitters, and Théophile Wallez.
 Further authorship attributions can be found in specific solutions.